From genes to ecosystems: how to bridge such different scales

-• Category: HiPhiS seminar
+• Category: HiPhiS Seminar

-• Dates : September 24, 2024
+• Dates: September 24, 2024

-• Opening hours: 5:30 to 7:30 p.m.
+• Hours: From 5:30 p.m. to 7:30 p.m.

-• Location: Triolet Campus - Bât 20 - SC-20.01 - Place Eugène Bataillon, Montpellier
+• Location: Triolet Campus - Building 20 - SC-20.01 - Place Eugène Bataillon, Montpellier

 Virginie Courtier-Orgogozo

-Honorary professor at the Collège de France.
+Honorary professor of the annual chair at the Collège de France.

 .

-Created in 2009 and supported by the Montpellier universities and the Maison des Sciences de l'Homme de Montpellier, HiPhiS is a high-level inter-university popularization seminar on contemporary science, which aims to draw the attention of the entire university community (teachers and students) to the interdisciplinary interest and philosophical stakes of the research carried out in the teams and laboratories of our universities, as well as in the international scientific community.
+Created in 2009 and supported by Montpellier universities and the Maison des Sciences de l'Homme de Montpellier, HiPhiS is a high-level inter-university seminar on contemporary science, which aims to draw the attention of the entire university community (teachers and students) to the interdisciplinary interest and philosophical issues of the research carried out in the teams and laboratories of our universities, as well as in the international scientific community.

 HiPhiS contacts: Delphine Bellis / Laurent Boiteau / Viviane Durand-Guerrier